Public health: Related terms

-Purposes
+Purpose

-The purpose of a public health intervention is to prevent and mitigate diseases, injuries and other health conditions.
-The overall goal is to improve the health of populations and increase life expectancy.
+The purpose of a public health intervention is to prevent and mitigate diseases, injuries, and other health conditions.
+The overall goal is to improve the health of individuals and populations, and to increase life expectancy.

-Characteristics and components
+Components

 Public health is a complex term, composed of many elements and different practices.
 It is a multi-faceted, interdisciplinary field.
 For example, epidemiology, biostatistics, social sciences and management of health services are all relevant.
 Other important sub-fields include environmental health, community health, behavioral health, health economics, public policy, mental health, health education, health politics, occupational safety, disability, gender issues in health, and sexual and reproductive health.

 Modern public health practice requires multidisciplinary teams of public health workers and professionals.
 Teams might include epidemiologists, biostatisticians, physician assistants, public health nurses, midwives, medical microbiologists, pharmacists, economists, sociologists, geneticists, data managers, environmental health officers (public health inspectors), bioethicists, gender experts, sexual and reproductive health specialists, physicians, and veterinarians.

 The elements and priorities of public health have evolved over time, and are continuing to evolve.
-Different regions in the world can have different public health concerns at a given time.

 Common public health initiatives include promotion of hand-washing and breastfeeding, delivery of vaccinations, suicide prevention, smoking cessation, obesity education, increasing healthcare accessibility and distribution of condoms to control the spread of sexually transmitted diseases.

 Methods

 Public health aims are achieved through surveillance of cases and the promotion of healthy behaviors, communities and environments.
 Analyzing the determinants of health of a population and the threats it faces is the basis for public health.

 Many diseases are preventable through simple, nonmedical methods.
 For example, research has shown that the simple act of handwashing with soap can prevent the spread of many contagious diseases.
 In other cases, treating a disease or controlling a pathogen can be vital to preventing its spread to others, either during an outbreak of infectious disease or through contamination of food or water supplies.
-Public health communications programs, vaccination programs and distribution of condoms are examples of common preventive public health measures.

 Public health, together with primary care, secondary care, and tertiary care, is part of a country's overall health care system.
 Many interventions of public health interest are delivered outside of health facilities, such as food safety surveillance, distribution of condoms and needle-exchange programs for the prevention of transmissible diseases.

-Public health plays an important role in disease prevention efforts in both the developing world and in developed countries through local health systems and non-governmental organizations.

 Public health requires Geographic Information Systems (GIS) because risk, vulnerability and exposure involve geographic aspects.